 In a settled and fenced landscape, there is a greater risk of imposing constant grazing pressure on riparian areas.
 When grazing is too intense, happens too often, during vulnerable periods and without rest, riparian health and functions will decline.

-With planned periods of grazing and rest, riparian functions and health will be restored.
+With planned periods of grazing and rest, riparian functions and health will be restored

 When we graze too many, too early, too long, too often, there is not effective rest to allow the riparian plants to regrow and store essential energy (carbohydrates) so the plants can grow again next year.

-Basic principles of range management include:
+The 4 basic principles of range management include:

 The Riparian Areas and Grazing Management booklet has been written for those people who can most effectively influence pastures, rangelands and riparian areas with their management – ranchers and livestock producers.